fsharp/fsharp.org/foundation.md

 The FSF is currently an informal organization formed by the F# community members listed below, with feedback from a number of other F# community members.
 If you would like to become a person listing themselves as a founding member of this initiative and who agrees with its goals, please contact <a href="mailto:fsharp@fsharp.org">fsharp@fsharp.org</a>.
 If you have commercial interests in F# (which we encourage!) and those go beyond using the language for writing commercial software (otherwise unrelated to F#), please mention this.
 If you have comments on the above statement, please contact [fsharp@fsharp.org](mailto:fsharp@fsharp.org).

+### Affiliated Groups

+Any F#-related group which agrees with the mission statement of the FSF can be affiliated with the FSF.
+This includes user working groups, discussion groups, those associated with 3rd-party commercial technologies and both professional and open-source groups.

+See the current [list of affiliated technical groups](/technical-groups) and [user groups](http://fsharp.org/groups/).

 ### Commercial supporters